unreal55/mtouch-quiz/readme.txt

 5. List view for easy navigation of longer quizzes

 == Changelog ==

+= 2.1.0 =
+* Improved UI.
+Questions now scroll instead of just flashing from question to question (thanks to jQuery Tools Scrollable scripts)
+* Added minified CSS and javascript files
+* Changed namespace for CSS to a shorter name.
+If you made customized CSS changes, you will need to update your CSS after install.
+* Added new shortcode options to eliminate certain parts of the quiz that are displayed.
+See the shortcode reference page on the plugin website for full details.
+* Added new shortcode options to control question selection.
+* Eliminated the shortcode option to display more than 1 question at a time.
+The choice is now 1 question or all questions.
+This is due to new scrolling option limitations.
+If enough people cry about this maybe I'll find a way to make this work too, but I doubt it.
+* Cleaned up some of the HTML.
+More changes in the future.
+* Added Estonian Translation.
+(Thanks to Martin Orn)

 = 2.0.4 =
 * Single character changed.
 What a difference a byte makes?